 Job description software workflow

-Writing job descriptions is far easier with software tools like applicant tracking system (ATS) integration, custom templates and file management (i.e., Dropbox for your job descriptions).
+Writing job descriptions is far easier with software platforms like applicant tracking system (ATS) integration, custom templates and file management (i.e., Dropbox for your job descriptions).

 Integration with an ATS like Workday or Greenhouse enables hiring teams to work collaboratively on job descriptions, easily post them back onto the ATS and then track their performance (without help from IT).
 With custom templates, your team has access to critical content (e.g., perks and diversity) that is easy to include (just drop them into any template) and always on-brand.